liza183/Serial2Parallel/README.md

 - `host` is for the server's hostname.
 The default value is `localhost`
 - `port` is for the server's port number.
 The default value is 9999.

-- Now you can run the scripts using `mpiexec` by doing
+- Now you can run the scripts in parallel using MPI.
+For instance, `mpiexec -n 4 python s2p.py --host localhost --port 9999` will start up 4 processes.
+You can specify your hostname and port number.
+- Note that clients need to be set up appropriately for the commands that you included in the `scripts.sh`

 ```
 $ mpiexec -n 4 python s2p.py --host localhost --port 9999
 MPI client started running scripts in parallel: this process is rank = 3, total # of processes: 4